 - Families with a child diagnosed with Oppositional Defiant Disorder

 - Parents struggling with collaboration in parenting

 - Parents staging a child for transition into or out of residential treatment

 Dr. Stewart and Jan have many years of experience in the treatment of children with a wide range of special needs including: Autism, Attachment issues, PTSD, OCD, ODD and ADHD.
 These seasoned clinicians are well aware of the many challenges faced by families with a child, or children with issues such as attachment, poor emotional regulation, adaptive rigidity, Depression, anxiety and limited social awareness.
 Supporting families (parents and siblings) who are divided in their understandings and response to these children is an area of focus.
 Attending the program with, and sometimes without, the special needs child, FTV has helped many families move to a more accepting, collaborative and supportive relating.

 Parent-Child Reunification After Separation or Alienation

-Parent-child reunification after separation or alienation is our newest program and can be accessed as an elected, or court ordered service.
+Parent-child reunification after separation is our newest program and can be accessed as an elected, or court ordered service.
 Similar to all of our programs this service utilizes an attachment informed model to support the healing of barriers that have arisen in the relationship between parents and children.
 At the core of this work is a focus on the process of forgiveness, creating of new narratives, the making of amends and the thoughtfully paced opening of the door to emotional intimacy and associated vulnerability.
 No matter what circumstances have led to parent-child estrangement the child is always viewed as the more vulnerable party within the process.
 This program generally involves extensive parent and child contact through in person, or video meetings prior to coming on site.

 Due to the complexity of this work, acceptance of families into the program involves an application process to determine the goodness-of-fit for our model.
 Costs associated with the program are also determined on an individual basis and may run two to three times the normal rate.